kdszafranski/fallback-cpp-dx-game/docs/notes.md

 Multiball
 - change to vector of Ships
     - need to change every instance to a loop, would have 1 ball 99% of the time

+    8/17

+    - deal with losing a ball and restarting
+        - screen/ship shake
+        - place ball on ship
+        - allow ship to "launch" ball upward